miklevin/MikeLev.in/_posts/2025-01-07-finding-focus-and-flow-in-the-age-of-ai.md

 own, playing with fire.

-And that's what Sam Altman and OpenAI did, under the auspices of AI safety, laughed at by everyone but Elon Musk and Max Shapiro&#151; uh, I mean Max Tegmark.
+And that's what Sam Altman and OpenAI did, under the auspices of AI safety, laughed at by everyone but Elon Musk and Max Shapiro— uh, I mean Max Tegmark.
 Who's laughing now?
 Oh, everyone as they announce they're going from mere AI to AGI that can be a productive employee at your company.
 But the important point being, Sam Altman stole the fire from Prometheus to bring it to